msp-strath/three-times/content/basics/blocks.md

 Printing *can* fail if the computer runs out of memory.
 Or,
-if we were performing file operations then files may not exist.
+if we were performing file operations on files that do not exist.

 Methods contain statements,
 and these statements need to be sequenced.